Annual conferences within Methodism: Role and composition

+Each jurisdiction or Central Conference may comprise Episcopal Areas which are groups of Annual Conferences who share a single bishop.
+In the US, this is often a precursor to a reorganization or combining of multiple Annual Conferences into one due to churches closing or disaffiliating.

 List of annual conferences

-The following is a list of the annual conferences of the United Methodist Church (including the current Resident Bishops in each Episcopal Areas).
+The following is a list of the episcopal areas and annual conferences of the United Methodist Church and the current Resident Bishops in each Episcopal Area as of 2023.

-Annual conferences in the jurisdictional conferences (inside the U.S.)